Artabovereason/foam-analysis/README.md

 ## Usage
-* The script `FoamAnalysisFromCSV.m` require a `.csv` file that comes from the *Foam Analysis* software.
+* The script `FoamAnalysisFromCSV.m` require a `.csv` file that comes from the *Foam Analysis* software, the columns delimiter should be `;`, the comma for non-integers `.`.
 Simply run the script, you are then asked to select a `.csv` file and in a newly created folder where the `.csv` file is, the output figures will be into.

 * The script `read_scale.m` require a `.tif` tomography picture with a visible scale.
 Simply make a two-point selection of the scale bar, where the first selection is the upper-right and the second selection is the bottom-left.
 You are then asked to input the written size of the scale (in mm).
 The corresponding resolution of the picture (in mm per pixel) is displayed in the terminal.